 No!

-Discover how A Beautiful Day in the Neighborhood is rated on popular platforms like IMDb, Metacritic, and TMDb.
-Explore audience and critic scores to see how this movie ranks among the best.
+See how A Beautiful Day in the Neighborhood is rated across major platforms like IMDb, Metacritic, and TMDb.
+Compare audience scores and critic reviews to understand where A Beautiful Day in the Neighborhood stands among top-rated movies in its genre.

 80